Mohammed-islam0907/Networking/README.md

 **MX Records**
 - Mail Exchange record
-- Specifies mail server for a domain
+- Defines mail server for a domain
+- Ensures email delivery is reliable

+**TXT Records**
+- Purpose - verifies you own the domain
--
+- Write text into domain